Kidd-Key College

 Text-to-speech Audio

-Under Kidd-Key’s leadership, the college started to grow to include seven brick buildings, several cottages, and a gymnasium.
+Under Kidd-Key’s leadership, the college grew to include seven brick buildings, several cottages, and a gymnasium.
 Located across the street from the college was another all-female institute named, “Mary Nash College.”
 When Kidd-Key first arrived, Mary Nash College was thriving.
 In 1905, Kidd-Key bought the Mary Nash College property.
 The property included four buildings, a gymnasium, conservatory, and two halls.
 The number of students grew from 100 to over 500 students.

 Sources